 We know heat isn’t great for our hair.
-You can swot up on heat protection for hair theory and have the best hair straighteners and the best hair dryers, follow every expert hair tip and learn how to create a salon blow dry at home, but the bottom line is extreme heat is damaging to our hair on many levels.
+You can swot up on heat protection for hair theory and have the best hair straighteners (opens in new tab) on the market but the bottom line is extreme temperatures can be damaging on many levels.

 “Problems can, and often do, occur when we heat style,” agrees consultant trichologist Anabel Kingsley.
 “Heat causes moisture loss – and as blow-dryers and hair straighteners get rather hot, they have the ability to substantially deplete moisture within our hair shaft.
 Our hair’s elasticity and strength are largely reliant on its water content, so this can cause dryness, brittleness and breakage.
 The higher the heat, and the longer the heat is applied for, the more likely it is our hair will be damaged.”

 That’s the bad news.
-The good news is that, of course, there are things you can do to help (and that includes sometimes going for heatless styling methods such as dressing gown curls) You may be familiar with the best hair dryers with kind to hair options, plus sprays and creams promising the best heat protection for hair.
+The good news is that, of course, there are things you can do to help (and that includes sometimes going for heatless styling methods such as dressing gown curls) You may be familiar with the best hair dryers with kind to hair options, plus sprays and creams promising heat protection for hair.
 You may also have wondered if those sorts of products can really, truly protect us from the searing temperatures of our favourite styling tools?

 The answer is yes, a bit.
 If you straighten your hair at 200°C every single day, no magical mist promising heat protection for hair is going to prevent it suffering some after-effects.
 Most protectors simply leave a light coating on strands so there is a physical barrier between scorching heat and your hair.
 This affords you a level of protection, but ultimately can only do so much.

 If you really want the best heat protection, the trick is building up your hair's resilience so it can defend itself.
 Layering up fortifying professional treatments, daily hair care that fills strands with moisture, weekly repair masks and even the right hairbrush will make a difference.